XxPro1445GamerxX/Notifications/ReadMe.md

-This code is really helpful
+This code is really helpful and hopeful you think the same!

 Usage:

-Enter the title: This is the code
-Enter the main message: HI
-Do you want to have this event take place today or tmmr?: today Enter the time and the time of day exp.(09:45pm):3:35pm 15:35

 This is what you will encounter when running this code

+Enter the title: (Title)

+Enter the main message: (Body)

+Do you want to have this event take place today or tmmr?: (you can choose today or tmmr)

+Enter the time and the time of day exp.(09:45pm): (The time you want this code to be activated by)

+15:35 (The time the code will be activited, and yes it switches to military time)

 Requirements: